Spotify Recently Played: Pin, Remove, Pause. Three reversible controls for a shelf that records everything.

 Research & Discovery

 No live users, no internal data, no brief.
-I built the research layer from public signals: Spotify community complaint threads, App Store reviews, UX forum posts, and a competitive audit across seven platforms.
+I built the research layer from public signals: Spotify community discussion threads, App Store reviews, UX forum posts, and a competitive audit across seven platforms.
 I used AI-assisted synthesis to cluster behavioral themes from 200+ community posts.
 It cut the analysis time significantly, but the judgment calls were still mine.

 Spotify Personas